ViswanathanRathinam/Assignment-Hackthon/README.md

  * Submit the source code for the web application.
  * Submit a brief report explaining your model selection justification.

-## B: Train a Natural Language Processing based Deep Learning Model and develop a Web Application to Inference it.
+## B: Train a Natural Language Processing based Deep Learning Model and Develop a Web Application to Inference it.

 ### Overview: